 Another experiment with Wittgenstein's Tractatus

-Spent some time hacking over the weekend.
-And here's the result: a minimalist interactive version of Wittgenstein's Tractatus.
+I spent some time hacking over the weekend, and here's the result: a minimalist interactive version of Wittgenstein's Tractatus.

 Screen Shot 2015 09 21 at 19 52 31

-This time I was intrigued by the simple yet super cool typed.js javascript library, which simulates animated typing.
+This time I was intrigued by the simple yet remarkably effective typed.js JavaScript library, which simulates animated typing.

 Screen Shot 2015 09 21 at 19 54 12

-After testing it out a bit I realised that this approach allows to focus on the text with more attention that having it all displayed at once.
+After testing it out a bit, I realized that this approach allows you to focus on the text with more attention than having it all displayed at once.

-Since the words appear one at a time, it feels more like a verbal dialogue than reading.
-As a consequence, also the way the meaning of the text gets perceived changes.
+Since the words appear one at a time, it feels more like a verbal dialogue than traditional reading.
+As a consequence, the way the meaning of the text gets perceived also changes significantly.

 Credits